HAW-Process-Automation/Constraint-Detection/docs/_sources/usecases.rst.txt

 Use Case 2: Identifying Bad Actors
 ----------------------------------
 For the second use case, the asset tree from use case 1 was used again to identify bad actors.
 For this purpose, the thresholds for the treemap were adjusted.
 The red threshold and the yellow threshold were both set to 80%.
-Therefore, only red and green panels will appear in the treemap which makes it easier to find signals with a very a high constraint/saturation index.
+Therefore, only red and green panels will appear in the treemap which makes it easier to find signals with a very a high 'Constrained/Saturated Time %'.
 This use case shows how the threshold settings in the user interface can be used to get a treemap visualization which is tailored to the user's requirements.

 .. figure:: /images/user_interface_use_case_2.png
-   :scale: 110%

    Figure 7: UI for use case 2

-The analysis was performed over period of one week and the new asset tree was named 'Plant Bad Actors'.
-Figure 7 shows how the signal table got populated after the analysis was finished.
-In addition, the 'Export table to CSV' button got enabled so that the table can be downloaded.
-In the treemap, the controller outputs with very high saturation indices stand out and are easy to find, as can be seen below for controller 44 in Section A >> Unit 3.
+The analysis was performed over a period of one week and the new asset tree was named 'Plant Bad Actors'.
+In the treemap, the controller outputs with a very high 'Saturated Time %' stand out and are easy to find, as can be seen below for controller 44 in Section A >> Unit 3.

 .. figure:: /images/treemap_use_case_2.png